UniverseStudiosMC/UniverseJobs/docs/jobs-configuration/README.md

 # Jobs Configuration

-This section covers everything you need to know about configuring jobs in JobsAdventure.
+This section covers everything you need to know about configuring jobs in UniverseJobs.

 ## Configuration Topics